French Onion Soup & A GIVEAWAY!

 This old lady (moi) had to leave the party at 8:30 to get home and pack her lunch for today so she could make sure to hit the hay by 10:00 pm.
 I need a lot of sleep these days.

-I am out of here for the day, unless Moose decides to jump on my computer and write a guest post. :smile: Have a great day every one!
+I am out of here for the day, unless Moose decides to jump on my computer and write a guest post. 🙂 Have a great day every one!
 It’s looking like a beautiful one around here.

 Food Prep Sunday